Rudxain/Byte-Anim/README.md

+# Byte Animation

-Inspired by the [ByteBeat music genre](http://canonical.org/~kragen/bytebeat) of algorithmic art
+> Inspired by the [ByteBeat music genre](http://canonical.org/~kragen/bytebeat) of algorithmic art

-# What the website does
+This consists on drawing graphics and doing animations on a raw pixel canvas by providing a stream of data (usually bytes, but could be `DWORD`s)

+## Website

 Generates frames from a stream of bytes returned by a math or bitwise expression.
 Currently, it's a hardcoded sine-based expression.
 This will change in the future when I implement arbitrary expressions and code.

-# Other plans for this repo
+## Plans
 I may add stuff that doesn't belong to websites, like examples of Byte-Anim expressions made by me and the community, available in many langs such as JS, C, and Rust

-# See also
+## See also

 [Demoscene](https://en.wikipedia.org/wiki/Demoscene)